LocalCoinIS/dev.bitshares.works/docs/llc_guide/tutorials/confidential-transactions.rst

 important to note that these labels are NOT persistent from one CLI session to the next, so every time you transfer assets from a source account such as "peters-public-registered-account" used here to a blind account you will need to set a label to refer to the blind account.

 **Adding a Contact**

-There is currently no facility to transfer assets to a blind account from the light wallet or the OpenLedger web wallet.
+There is currently no facility to transfer assets to a blind account from the light wallet or the LocalCoin web wallet.
 They only support the WIF (Wallet Import Format) and thus will not accept your blind account's "brainkey" as a valid private key.
 In the future you may be able to avoid setting labels each time you transfer from a public to a blind account by defining a contact.